 It’s not too late to adopt a healthier lifestyle that may slow or even stop the progression of your CAD.
 It’s especially important, now that you’re recovering from surgery, to quit smoking, eat better, and begin building more physical activity into your routine as your recovery allows.
 Learn more about making heart-healthy choices.

 Your healthcare professional may prescribe different medications to address risk factors like high blood pressure or high cholesterol.
 They may also prescribe blood thinners like aspirin, clopidogrel (Plavix®), prasugrel (Effient®), ticagrelor (Brilinta®), or a combination of aspirin plus one other blood thinner (referred to as dual antiplatelet therapy or DAPT) to reduce your risk of heart attack and stroke.
 Learn more about treatment options for CAD.

 The help of a friend or family member can make a positive impact on your recovery.
 You may want to share this caregiver guide with them so they can understand how best to support you.

-Consider your treatment options down the road
+Consider your medication options down the road

 It’s not too early to look ahead.
-Once you complete the course of treatment your healthcare professional prescribes after your event, he or she may recommend simply taking a daily low-dose aspirin to reduce your risk for another heart attack or stroke.
+Once you complete the course of therapy your healthcare professional prescribes after your event, he or she may recommend simply taking a daily low-dose aspirin to reduce your risk for another heart attack or stroke.
 But did you know there’s more you can do?
 Learn more about how adding XARELTO® to low-dose aspirin can help further reduce your risk of a heart attack, stroke, and cardiovascular death.